ids/cluster-builder-control/README.md

-# Cluster Builder Desktop
+# Cluster Builder Control
-This packer configuration builds a CentOS7 desktop for creating and managing CaaS cluster VMware VMs using [cluster-builder](https://github.com/ids/cluster-builder) .
+This packer configuration builds a CentOS7 control station for creating and managing CaaS cluster VMware VMs using [cluster-builder](https://github.com/ids/cluster-builder) .

-The _Cluster Builder Desktop_ can be deployed directly to ESXi and uses nested VMware hypervisor to build and configure the _cluster-builder_ virtual machines from within the ESXi environment.
+The _Cluster Builder Control_ virtual machine can be deployed directly to ESXi and uses nested VMware hypervisor to build and configure the _cluster-builder_ virtual machines from within the ESXi environment.

 ## Required Software